 Assessments aligned to rigorous standards are a critical element of building a strong data culture and effective DDI practices.
 For resources aligned to assessments, please visit the ARE Assessment Resources page.

 Deep analysis of student data helps teachers and leaders identify what students have learned and what opportunities exist to overcome misunderstandings or challenges.
 There are many structures and protocols that help educators analyze data.
 The links below are a few examples of tools utilized by schools within DPS.

 Data collection and analysis is only impactful on student learning when it informs instructional changes and the outcomes of those actions are monitored and evaluated.
 Most of the data analysis protocols above include time and space for action planning.
 Below are links to supplemental tools that guide re-engagement strategies and progress monitoring.
 It is important to understand, however, that DDI is most successful when action is aligned to coaching, feedback, and continuous inquiry cycles.

 You are the primary drivers of the supports we develop and deliver.
-Please click here to send requests and feedback to our team or to highlight data culture bright spots that will help inform the creation of relevant and impactful resources.
+Please fill out the Data Culture Input and Requests form to send requests and feedback to our team or to highlight data culture bright spots that will help inform the creation of relevant and impactful resources.